 Present traumas, such as living in an abusive environment, can also trigger substance use as a means of forgetting the pain and suffering.
 Often, abuse is faced on a regular or even daily basis, and so drug use can quickly turn into an addiction in this case.

 - Enjoyment of Getting High: Many people try drugs once as an experiment and end up finding euphoric sensations from these substances.
 The chemical reactions between the drug and the brain cause a release of dopamine, which is pleasurable to many people.
 When this happens, people will continue to chase that same euphoria and release because they like how it makes them feel.
-It may make them feel more relaxed, self-confident, in control or any number of other outcomes.
+It may make them feel more relaxed, self-confident, in control, or any number of other outcomes.

-- Boredom: Teens and young adults often face feelings of boredom or monotony, as many of them don’t yet have adult responsibilities such as careers, bills, higher education, families and more.
+- Boredom: Teens and young adults often face feelings of boredom or monotony, as many of them don’t yet have adult responsibilities such as careers, bills, higher education, families, and more.
 Drug use may seem like a convenient or entertaining way to pass the time.
 While this may not always lead to a full addiction, it can often become a go-to way of alleviating boredom instead of choosing other positive activities.

-- Wanting to Fit In: Because human beings are social creatures, it’s important to us to feel like we belong or fit in.
-This can affect people of any age, but is most influential during teenage and early adult years.
+- Wanting to Fit In: Because human beings are social creatures, it’s important for us to feel like we belong or fit in.
+This can affect people of any age but is most influential during teenage and early adult years.
 If others around them are using drugs, they may fear feeling left out, or that they won’t fit in.
 As a result, they place pressure on themselves to use drugs as well.

 - Curiosity and Experimentation: For those who are around drugs, but haven’t yet used them, they may hear positive feedback about certain drugs.
 They may become intrigued or interested in their friends’ experiences, and so they try certain drugs as well.
 This isn’t necessarily the result of the pressure of fear of not fitting in, but rather genuine curiosity and a desire to try something new.